 Prior to the May 14, 2012 amendment, the Credit Agreement contained an overall sublimit of \$10.0 million to collateralize the Company's contingent obligations under letters of credit and other financial services.
 Amounts outstanding under the overall sublimit reduced the amount available pursuant to the Credit Agreement.
-At March 31, 2012, letters of credit in the amount of \$3.0 million were outstanding.
-The letters of credit expire on October 31, 2012.
 As a result of the May 14, 2012 amendment, letters of credit and other financial services are no longer subject to borrowing base sublimits and will not reduce the amount that may be borrowed under the revolving line of credit.
-Rather, the Company has an additional credit facility for up to \$3.0 million in letters of credit through September 30, 2014.
+At June 30, 2012, letters of credit in the amount of \$3.0 million were outstanding.
+The letters of credit expire on October 31, 2012, and are renewable for up to \$3.0 million through September 30, 2014.